rmower90/jomey_hrrr/conda/README.md

 # iSnobal- Conda Install

-This folder contains conda environment files and install scripts.
+This folder contains conda environment files and a model development environment setup script.

 ## Model execution environment
 The following steps create a new environment to execute the iSnobal model.